espocrm/documentation/docs/administration/formula.md

 description = 'test';
 ```

-If we didn't have attributes we would need to write more verbose:
+If we didn't have attributes, we would need to write more verbose:

 ```
 entity\setAttribute('description', 'test');